Simple Roasted Red Onions

 These onions are roasted in a hot oven until they’ve started to wrinkle a bit at the base while crunchy amber specs appear to line the top ridges.
 The ideal roasted onion, in my opinion, is melt-in-your-mouth tender and slightly sweet.
 It’s something that can be served warm, at room temperature or cold the next day as leftovers.

-My favorite way to eat these onions is when they’re sizzling right out of the oven but you’re welcome to enjoy them however you wish.
+My favorite way to eat roasted onions is when they’re sizzling right out of the oven but you’re welcome to enjoy them however you wish.
 They can be served alone as a side dish for a weeknight meal or you can add some sparkle for a dinner party with fresh thyme and beautiful salad greens on the side.

 These onions are a crowd-pleaser and I promise you, your guests will ask you to make them the next time they’re in your kitchen.
 They’re unforgettable.
 Enjoy.